Join the Conversation

-And it's just one activity in three-week SAFE Camp that kicked off on Monday, July 7, administered by the district's police department to teach kids safety, accountability, fitness and etiquette.
+And it's just one activity in the three-week SAFE Camp that kicked off Monday, July 7, administered by the district's police department to teach kids safety, accountability, fitness and etiquette.

-It's the second year of the free camp, and already it's grown in size from about 40 participants last year to about 75 this year.
+It's the second year of the free camp, and already it has grown in size from about 40 participants last year to about 75 this year.

 "We try to give the kids an experience the majority of them don't get to do," said Lt.
 Quinn Johnson.

-In the morning, they focus on physical fitness, education and etiquette, he explained, and they are rewarded with fun activities such as going to Kilgore Falls — a waterfall in Maryland — a cruise around the Baltimore harbor or a visit to the Washington, D.C., zoo.
+In the morning, they focus on physical fitness, education and etiquette, he explained, and they are rewarded with fun activities such as going to Kilgore Falls — a waterfall in Maryland — taking a cruise around the Baltimore harbor or visiting the Washington, D.C., zoo.